AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/scripts/GenomePrepAndSubmission.md

 > java -jar $HOME/software/webin-cli/webin-cli-3.6.0.jar -context=genome -manifest=ENAmanifest.txt -username=USERNAME -password=PASSWORD -validate -submit

 Obviously, change the user name and password fields first.
+Additional note, this assumes that all the files (manifest, flatfile, assembly file, etc) are within the same directory from which you call this command.

 That is it!
 Or at least, I think it is.
 I may end up updating this later when I discover I was wrong.